 In Sea Lords, the players' activities are circumscribed by a specific set of Admiralty Orders (hereafter 'Orders').
 An Order is a discrete set of instructions.
 Orders are Issued (9.36) to Formations.
 The Formations (usually Flotillas) attempt to Execute (9.37) the instructions.
 If an Order is successfully Executed, or Fulfilled, the player earns Prestige (12.0).
 If unsuccessfully Executed, or Failed (9.38), the player loses Prestige.
-Orders frequently have additional effects when they are Fulfilled, generally pertaining to Events.
+Orders may have additional effects when they are Fulfilled.